zama-ai/tfhe-rs/tfhe/docs/fhe-computation/advanced-features/noise-squashing.md

     // Perform the noise squashing
     let squashed = bitand.squash_noise().unwrap();

-    // We don't perform the noise flooding, but here verify that the noise squashing preserves our
+    // We don't perform the noise flooding, but here we verify that the noise squashing preserves our
     // data
     let recovered: u32 = squashed.decrypt(&cks);